-The 'Merge Word Documents' flow action merges up to 10 Microsoft Word documents provided in an JSON array to a single Microsoft Word document.
+The 'Merge Word Documents' flow action merges up to 1000 Microsoft Word documents provided in a JSON array to a single Microsoft Word document.

 Please refer to the Supported Document Types articles for a complete list of the different file formats/document types which are supported for conversion.

 The default 'Merge Word Documents' flow action parameters are detailed below:

-- Filename: The filename to assign to the resulting Microsoft Word document (including file extension).
+- Filename: The filename to assign to the resulting Microsoft Word document (including the file extension).

 - Documents: An array of Microsoft Word documents and associated configuration

 As a manually entered array:

-- Filename: The filename of the source Microsoft Word document (including file extension).
+- Filename: The filename of the source Microsoft Word document (including the file extension).

 - File Content: A Base64 encoded representation of the Microsoft Word document

-- Sort Position: Set the sort position for the document within the array, smallest number first.
+- Sort Position: Set the sort position for the document within the array, lowest number first.

 - Format Mode: Select how to handle merging Microsoft Word document styles.